• Skip to primary navigation

 Microsoft OneNote App: I wrote about this app on my admin support blog for small business owners.
 Here is the link if you want to check it out for you.
 To understand how to use this app, here is a video from Microsoft on how you can use OneNote.

-Evernote: I used Evernote initially and it worked well too.
+Evernote: I used Evernote initially, and it worked well too.
 It is very similar to OneNote.
-They have a free version just like Microsoft OneNote.
-Here is the pricing for Evernote if you need more storage space.
+They have a free version, just like Microsoft OneNote.
+Compare price options for Evernote here.
+If you need more storage space, here is the pricing for Evernote.

-These apps have free smartphone apps so you can edit on the go or while in class.
-Note: For both of these apps, you will need to set up a log in account.
-And there is some set up to make it the way you want it.
+These apps have free smartphone apps to edit on the go or while in class.
+Note: For both of these apps, you will need to set up a login account.
+And there is some setup to make it the way you want it.

-Tip: Set up your note-taking app on the computer and then download it on to your smartphone or tablet.
-It's must faster that way.
+Tip: Set up your note-taking app on your computer (Affiliate Link) and download it onto your smartphone or tablet.
+It's just faster that way.

 Not all students feel comfortable using their small tablet or smartphone to take notes digitally.
-I recommend a good quality computer laptop no more than 15 inches monitor.
+I recommend a good-quality computer (Affiliate Link) laptop with monitors no larger than 15 inches.
+It is pretty heavy to carry around.
 If you can afford it, try getting a laptop that turns into a tablet.
+Be sure to have a writing tool with your tablet or laptop and know how to use the write-to-text feature.
+This will help you easily transpose your handwriting after you review the notes from your lectures.

-Tip: If the professor doesn't allow laptops note-taking in the classroom, type up the handwritten notes when you return from class.
-This way it will help you add any additional notes you may have forgotten when initially writing and hopefully, helps you retain even more of the information.
+Tip: If the professor doesn't allow laptop note-taking in the classroom, type up the handwritten notes when you return from class.
+This will help you add any additional notes you may have forgotten when initially writing and, hopefully, help you retain even more of the information.

-For laptop students, I like the Microsoft Office for Home and Student package for the PC computers.
-We purchased it for both our kids.
-While some teachers like to use Google Classroom, the Google Docs and Google Sheets does necessarily work properly all the time so having a backup way to write reports is a good idea.
+For laptop students, I like the Microsoft Office for Home and Student package for the PC computers (Affiliate Link).
+We purchased it for both of our kids.
+While some teachers like to use Google Classroom, Google Docs, and Google Sheets, does necessarily work properly all the time, so having a backup way to write reports is a good idea.

 I hope this helps your student get organized and have a successful college year.
 Please leave a comment below if there are any apps you have tried and recommend.
 I would love to hear from you.